VinGarcia/ksql/README.md

-avoid the complications from the `sql` package and at the same time to be simple enough to avoid the big learning curve and complexity of the hundreds of functions offered by more complete ORMs.
+avoid the complications from the `sql` package and at the same time to be simple enough to avoid the big learning curve and complexity of the hundreds of functions offered by ORMs.

-That said, KissORM attempts to apply the Kiss principle, in order to save development time for your team, i.e.:
+That said, KissSQL attempts to apply the Kiss principle, in order to save development time for your team, i.e.:

 - Less time spent learning (few methods to learn)